 If Block 1 tripping fails to restore frequency, Block 2 shedding will occur.
 This will disconnect a further 16% of Waipa's network load by disconnecting more feeders.

-AUFLS Block 2 feeders are; Kaipaki, Roto-O-Rangi, Cambridge North, Kiokio/Waikeria and Paterangi feeders.
+AUFLS Block 2 feeders at Transpower's Cambridge GXP are; Kaipaki, Monavale, Roto-O-Rangi and Cambridge North.